stevieb9/tesla-charge/README.md

 Uno was used.

-The Perl backend API software can be run by any computer that is reachable via wifi to the micro-controllers (I use a Raspberry Pi 3).
+The Perl backend API software can be run by any computer that is reachable via wifi to the micro-controllers (I used to use a Raspberry Pi 3, but then decided to have it run on an external VPS).

 ### Perl HTTP API Server